Wind River Pottery Artist Bios: I - P

 Fannie Nampeyo

-Fannie Nampeyo is the youngest of three daughters of the famous Old Lady Nampeyo of Hano, the grand matriarch of Hopi pottery.
+Fannie Nampeyo born 1900-1978 was the youngest of three daughters of the famous Old Lady Nampeyo of Hano, the grand matriarch of Hopi pottery.
 Fannie inherited her mother’s role as the matriarch of the Corn Clan, a very important and time-consuming ceremonial position.

 Fannie received the First Place Blue Ribbon in 1961 at the Museum of Northern Arizona’s Hopi Craftsman Exhibition.
 Fannie’s pottery can be found in museums around the world to include the Cleveland Museum of Art, and the University of Oklahoma’s Fred Jones, Jr. Museum of Art.